Re-Used Props - Containers

 Since we could previously see it as a plasma bottle in VOY: "Prototype", Janeway's thermos flask in VOY: "Endgame" probably holds the hottest tea ever.
 The prop looks like it could be a real thermos flask.

 We can see the same type of a small spherical container in at least the depicted six Star Trek episodes from DS9 to Enterprise and additionally in VOY: "Alice", in very different times, locations and functions.
 In real life this device is called a LOX (liquid oxygen) bottle or LOX converter, as it is used especially in older military aircraft.

 Some screen caps from TrekCore.
-Thanks go to Philip Bober and Lin Jingqiu for sightings of containers, to Greg McAvoy for information and pictures of the LOX bottle, to Tom for spotting the columns in "Star Trek II" and to Shawn Havery and Michael Minnick for spotting several more of the props.
+Thanks go to Philip Bober and Lin Jingqiu for sightings of containers, to Greg McAvoy for information and pictures of the LOX bottle, to Tom for spotting more of the sonobuoys and to Shawn Havery and Michael Minnick for finding several more props.